 - Math 331 (Algebra II) - equivalent or higher

 - Biology 128 - Microbiology

-Meet Merit Based Admission Criteria - Click on Registered Nursing for more information.
+Meet Merit Based Admission Criteria - Click below for more information.

 The following application instructions apply:

 All admission criteria must be met as outlined in the RN application.